varepsilon/clickmodels/README.md

 `ClickModel` class by itself represents a baseline click model which sets probability 0.5 to any click event.

 ### DbnModel
-This class is, in fact an implementation of general **DBN-IA** model ([Chuklin, A. et al. 2013.
+This class is, in fact an implementation of a more general **DBN-IA** model ([Chuklin, A. et al. 2013.
 Using Intent Information to Model User Behavior in Diversified Search.
 ECIR (2013).](http://ilps.science.uva.nl/biblio/using-intent-information-model-user-behavior-diversified-search) ) that makes use of intent and presentation type of the documents when `ignoreIntent` and/or `ignoreLayout` is set to `False`.
 The `train` method is a probabilistic EM inference.

 If all what you want is just original DBN model by Chapelle et al. you should creat it as `DbnModel((0.9, 0.9, 0.9, 0.9))` (`ignoreIntent` and `ignoreLayout` is `True` by default).